ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Learn more about the basics of chemotherapy.

 A desmoid tumor and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
-Managing all of these effects is called palliative care or supportive care.
+Managing all of these effects is called palliative and supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the tumor.

 Before treatment begins, talk with your doctor about the goals of each treatment in the recommended treatment plan.
-You should also talk about the possible side effects of the specific treatment plan and palliative care options.
+You should also talk about the possible side effects of the specific treatment plan and palliative and supportive care options.
 Many patients also benefit from talking with a social worker and participating in support groups.
 Ask your doctor about these resources, too.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.